-This assessment considers the archaeological potential within both the eastern and western precinct, and to determine a methodology for assisting the proponent in reducing the impact to areas of known Aboriginal cultural heritage.
-As specific details regarding the subdivision are still under consideration, this report will include an assessment of all Aboriginal cultural heritage previously identified in both the eastern and western precinct.
+This assessment deals with considering the archaeological potential within both the eastern and western precinct, and to determine a methodology for assisting the proponent in reducing the impact to areas of known Aboriginal cultural heritage.
+Although the specific locations of impacts to the Aboriginal cultural material have been determined, this report will include an assessment of all Aboriginal cultural heritage previously identified in both the eastern and western precinct.